Hebrews 11

 “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going.
 By faith he made his home in the Promised Land like a stranger in a foreign country he lived in tents, as did Isaac and Jacob, who were heirs with him of the same promise.
 For he was looking forward to the city with foundations, whose architect and builder is God.
 And by faith even Sarah, who was past childbearing age, was enabled to bear children because she considered him faithful who had made the promise.
 And so from this one man, and he as good as dead, came descendants as numerous as the stars in the sky and as countless as the sand on the seashore.”
 Hebrews 11:8-12

 Abraham’s faith was proved because ‘he went out (from Ur of the Chaldees) not knowing where he was to go’.
-Notice, first v.8.
-‘When he was called’ means, ‘being called’, ‘kaloumenos’.
+Notice, first Hebrews 11:8.
+‘When he was called’ means, ‘being called’, in Greek, is the word ‘kaloumenos’.

 The significance is that his obedience was immediate.
 There was no hesitation, No questioning, even though he did not know, at the time, the destination to which he was being sent.
 Strictly speaking, the statement means that even whilst he was being called, Abraham was obeying and went out.

 What is more, ‘not knowing where he was to go’, is powerful.
-The usual word for ‘know’ is ‘ginosko’.
-But the word here, ‘epistomenos’ means, not merely that he did not know, but that he did not care where he was being sent.
+The usual word for ‘know’ is ‘ginosko’ in Greek.
+But the Greek word here, ‘epistomenos’ means, not merely that he did not know, but that he did not care where he was being sent.
 He did not even think about it!
 The word means ‘to fix one’s thought on’.
 Faith trusts God and acts.

 Some people today want something in which Abraham had absolutely no interest!
 He did not want a permanent home in Palestine!
 He saw because he had faith, that the earthly Canaan was only a symbol of a heavenly home and that is what he wanted.